Testing4AI/Testing4AI/README.md

 - 👋 Hi, I’m @Testing4AI
-- 👀 I’m interested in machine learning security and software testing (SE4AI)
+- 👀 I’m interested in Software Engineering (SE4AI) and Machine Learning Security
 - 📫 How to reach me: chenjialuo@zju.edu.cn
 <!-- - 🌱 I’m currently a third-year phd student at Zhejiang University -->
 <!-- - 💞️ I’m looking to collaborate on AI Security.  -->